Hirlam/Trac2Markdown.jl/docs/src/Phasing.md

 ### Merge into vendor branch

-To import source code from an external vendor we use the script auto_svn_load_dirs.pl in contrib/util.
+To import source code from an external vendor we use the script `auto_svn_load_dirs.pl` in contrib/util.

-Unpack your tar file in a directory with a proper name, e.g. CY40_t1.04, and rename the standard projects and remove some projects not used by Harmonie.
+Unpack your tar file in a directory with a proper name, e.g. `CY40_t1.04`, and rename the standard projects and remove some projects not used by Harmonie.
 (Further details on the !ClearCase/GIT/PERFORCE project naming are available here:
 [http://www.cnrm.meteo.fr/gmapdoc/IMG/pdf/ykarchi40.pdf](http://www.cnrm.meteo.fr/gmapdoc/IMG/pdf/ykarchi40.pdf)).
 ```bash
 gunzip CY40_t1.04.tar.gz